Anello-Photonics/docs-A1/docs/communication_messaging.rst

 +--------+------------+--------------------------------------------------------------------------+

 .. note::
-   PX4 uses fields 1 through 17 from this sentence.
-External GNSS fusion relies on fields 2, 15, 16, and 17.
+   Maritime INS uses fields 1 through 17 from this sentence.
+The real-time algorithm relies on fields 2, 15, 16, and 17.

 2.1.3 ANELLO Proprietary